NuGet/docs.microsoft.com-nuget/docs/consume-packages/Finding-and-Choosing-Packages.md

 > Always be mindful of a package's license terms, which you can see by selecting **License Info** on a package's listing page on nuget.org.
 If a package does not specify license terms, contact the package owner directly using the **Contact owners** link on the package page.
 Microsoft does not license any intellectual property to you from third party package providers and is not responsible for information provided by third parties.

 ## License URL deprecation
 As we transition from [licenseUrl](../reference/nuspec#licenseurl) to [license](../reference/nuspec#license), some NuGet clients and NuGet feeds may not yet have the ability to surface licensing information in some cases.
-To maintain backward compatibility in such cases, the license URL points to this document which talks about how to retrieve the license information in such cases.
+To maintain backward compatibility, the license URL points to this document which talks about how to retrieve the license information in such cases.

 If clicking on the license URL for a package brought you to this page, it implies the package contains a license file and
 * You are connected to a feed that does not yet know how to interpret and surface the new license information to the client